BadmWe/dspyt-webpage/dspyt/posts/eth-india.md

 You rush to the washroom, spray some water on your hair, rub it hard with a tissue, force it to be presentable, back to the workstation.

-You start recording, "Hey folks, I'm Gyanesh and this is my team---, what is the name of our team?"
+You start recording, "Hey folks, I'm Gyanesh and this is my team --- , what is the name of our team?"
 "Hey folks, I'm Gyanesh, with team GPT and this is our submission to ETHIndia 2022, ah 2023."
 "We present to you CrossDrop, your- "
 Bhai tagline decide nahi kiya